Advocacy at a Glance

 Excellence in Competition

-No law school can match Stetson's record over the past 33 years of interscholastic competition:
+No law school can match Stetson's record during the past three decades of interscholastic competition:

 VIDEO: Trial Team Practice